Dur4nt3/todo_project/code-notes.md

 1) Generate an "clusterID" => that id will be given to every sub task of a repetitive tasks *sub tasks will have different IDs but similar cluster IDs*

-2) When attempting to apply title and/or description and/or deadline changes to all sub tasks simply apply the changes to the origin task first and then to all sub tasks with the same "clusterID".
+2) When attempting to apply title and/or description changes to all sub tasks simply apply the changes to the origin task first and then to all sub tasks with the same "clusterID".
 *sub tasks with the same clusterID are sub tasks that are a part of a singular  general task that repeats itself*

 **Changing only 1 sub task:**

 1) simply change based on the task's unique task id *Don't change the origin task's details*

+### Deadline Changes:

+- The user either changes a specific sub task's deadline or changes the origin repetition pattern and/or repetition pattern value:

+    1) Changes for specific deadline => change based on unique task ID *The same goes for deadline overrides, simply override the deadline to a specific sub task*

+    2) Changes for origin repetition pattern and/or repetition pattern value: from the present day => delete all scheduled sub tasks => using the cluster ID change the repetition pattern and/or repetition pattern values to all sub tasks within the cluster (including and most importantly the origin) => generate tasks using the origin

 ### Removal Logic: